denolehov/VCVTyche/README.md

 #### Gate / Trigger Input

-- Receives incoming triggers or gates to be routed.
+- **Gate Input**: Receives incoming triggers or gates to be routed.

 #### Reset Input

-- Resets the internal routing logic, resetting any probabilistic decisions.
-Useful for keeping probability routing synced with other elements in your patch.
+- **Reset Input**: Resets the internal random pattern to the first step.

 #### Outputs

-- **Output A**: Receives the trigger if the probabilistic decision favors this output.
+- **Output A**: Receives the input trigger if the probabilistic decision favors this output.
 - **Output B**: Receives the trigger if not routed to **Output A**.

 ### Usage Notes

 - **Latch mode**: Use right-click context menu to enable latch mode, where the last trigger is held until the next trigger arrives.
-- **Seed Influence**: The randomness is driven by the seed from **Omen**, making the probabilistic routing consistent and repeatable across patches.
-- **External Modulation**: Use CV modulation to dynamically change the probability during a patch, allowing for more evolving and fluid routing behavior.
-- **Generative Patching**: Combine **Fate** with sequencers, random generators, or rhythmic modules for creative, probabilistic control over trigger paths.
-- **Dynamic Signal Routing**: Modulate probability with an LFO or envelope to create ever-changing trigger paths in generative patches.
 - **Reset for Sync**: Use the **Reset Input** to create looping sequences.

 ## Moira